ChainAgnostic/CAIPs/CAIPs/caip-341.md

 ## Simple Summary

-CAIP-341 defines the `extensionId` type as a valid target type for establishing connections with browser extension wallets via the [CAIP-294] `wallet_announce` wallet discovery event.
+CAIP-341 defines the Extension ID type as a valid target type for establishing connections with browser extension wallets via the [CAIP-294] `wallet_announce` wallet discovery event.

 ## Abstract

-This proposal introduces a new target type `extensionId` for the `target` field of the `walletData` interface dispatched in [CAIP-294]'s `wallet_announce` event.
+This proposal introduces a new target type Extension ID for the `target` field of the `WalletData` interface dispatched in [CAIP-294]'s `wallet_announce` event.
 This target type is used to specify the extension ID of a browser extension wallet, allowing callers to establish connections with the wallet using the [`externally_connectable`][externally_connectable API documentation] API.

 ## Motivation